Best Licensed Moneylenders in Singapore 2026

 1. EZ Loan – Your Trusted Licensed Moneylender in Singapore

-With convenient locations at Beach Road and Marina Square, help is always within reach.
-Our application process is quick and straightforward, with approvals typically granted within hours.
-By leveraging Singpass, borrowers can enjoy even faster processing times, receiving funds in minutes—all while supporting a paperless approach that helps protect the environment.
+With convenient locations at Beach Road and Marina Square, finding a legal moneylender Singapore outlet close to you is straightforward.
+Their application process is quick and structured, with approvals typically granted within hours.
+By leveraging Singpass data mapping, borrowers can enjoy even faster processing times, receiving funds in minutes—all while supporting a paperless approach that helps protect the environment.
+At EZ Loan, they make it easy to access the financial support you need, whenever you need it.

 2. Cash Direct Pte.
 Ltd.

 Cash Direct Pte.
-Ltd. (licence no. 89/2025) is a licensed moneylender based in Vision Exchange, Jurong East.
-Since its establishment, Cash Direct has built a strong reputation for its quick online application process, which can result in approval within 30 minutes.
-Borrowers commend Cash Direct for its competitive interest rates, which generally range from 2% to 3.92% per month, and the clarity of its loan terms.
-The company offers a variety of loan products, including personal loans, medical loans, wedding loans, and business loans.
+Ltd. is a legal moneylender Singapore platform based in Vision Exchange, Jurong East.
+Since its establishment, Cash Direct has built a strong reputation for its quick online application process, making it a competitive choice when evaluating which moneylender is best in singapore for fast turnaround times.
+Borrowers commend Cash Direct for its transparent interest rates, which comply with regulatory frameworks by hovering between 2% to 3.92% per month depending on credit assessment, alongside clear loan terms.

+The company offers a variety of products, including personal loans, medical loans, wedding loans, and business loans.
 Many customers appreciate the range of perks for returning borrowers, such as reduced processing fees and extended repayment terms.

-Widely recognised as one of the top 5-star reviewed licensed moneylenders in Singapore, Cash Direct has served thousands of satisfied customers over the years.
-With office hours that extend to Sundays, the company offers greater flexibility for those in need of urgent funds.
+Widely recognised as one of the top 5-star reviewed options for a best moneylender Singapore search, Cash Direct has served thousands of satisfied customers over the years.
+With office hours that extend to Sundays, the company offers greater flexibility for those in need of a fast cash loan Singapore.
 Its responsive staff and commitment to clear communication make the loan process straightforward and stress-free.
-The company is located at 2 Venture Drive, Vision Exchange, and provides a convenient digital application flow via SingPass for a hassle-free experience.
+The company is located at 2 Venture Drive, Vision Exchange, and provides a convenient digital application flow via Singpass for a hassle-free experience.

 3. MM Credit Pte.
 Ltd.

-MM Credit Pte.
-Ltd. (licence no. 6/2023) is a licensed moneylender located at Marine Parade Central.
-Known for its fast and transparent service, MM Credit has gained a reputation for quick loan approvals, often processing applications in under 15 minutes - and borrowers can expect to receive their money within the hour.
-Borrowers appreciate the lender's friendly staff, who are eager to assist clients, even those with poor credit histories.
 The company offers a range of loan products, including payday loans, personal loans, renovation loans, and loans for foreigners.
-With competitive interest rates generally ranging from 2% to 3.9% per month, MM Credit ensures that all fees are clear and upfront, providing peace of mind for customers in urgent need of financial support.
+With nominal interest rates generally ranging from 2% to 3.9% per month, MM Credit ensures that all fees are clear and upfront, providing peace of mind for customers in urgent need of financial support.
 The approval process is fast, and many borrowers have reported same-day disbursements.
 MM Credit operates with a customer-centric approach, and its team is praised for its professional yet approachable manner.
 The company is located at Blk 83 Marine Parade Central #01-584/586, with operating hours from Monday to Saturday, closing on Sundays and public holidays.

 What about MAS-regulated lenders?

 MAS-regulated lenders usually offer larger, long-term loans like personal loans, home loans, and business financing.
-They also follow different licensing standards, including stringent capital requirements, risk controls, and financial reporting.
+They also follow different licensing standards, including stringent capital requirements, risk controls, and institutional financial reporting.
 Some examples include DBS, OCBC, UOB, and Hong Leong Finance.
+While MAS institutions tend to offer lower interest rates, the approval process can be stricter and slower, especially for those with limited credit history or lower income.

 Differences between money lenders and banks